rxng8/Chest-Xray-Abnormalities-Detection/README.md

     * [Fast R-CNN](https://arxiv.org/abs/1504.08083): In this paper, instead of proposing 1000 bounding boxes and feed the region proposal to the convolutional neural network as the original R-CNN technique, the image is passed through a convolutional neural network to predict the RoI feature vector.
 Then the RoI vectors is passed through the fully connected network.
 (Gain general insight in 1.5 hours)
     * [Faster R-CNN](https://arxiv.org/abs/1506.01497): This paper improves the Fast R-CNN by upgrading the region proposal process.
 Instead of using search algorithm to propse regions, this paper has a separate network to predict the region of the object, then the region is passed to the RoI pooling layer as usual.
 (Gain general insight in 1.5 hours)
     * [YOLO paper](https://arxiv.org/abs/1506.02640): This algorithm is different from above algorithms by dividing the whole image into grids of probability.
 Then it uses a convolutional neural networks to predict each group of bounding boxes to be the bounding boxes of the object.
 (Gain general insight in 1.5 hours)
+  * After reading those articles, I come to the conclusion that for the Chest X-ray data, there are a lot of small-scale object/abnormalities, so the large frame/grid in YOLO algorithm will have a hard time predicting.
+Therefore I choose to follow the R-CNN path.

 ---------------
 # Tentative: